finbourne/lusid-sdk-java/sdk/docs/LegacyComplianceApi.md

 <a id="deleteLegacyComplianceRule"></a>
 # **deleteLegacyComplianceRule**
-> DeletedEntityResponse deleteLegacyComplianceRule(scope, code)
+> DeletedEntityResponse deleteLegacyComplianceRule(scope, code).execute();

 [EXPERIMENTAL] DeleteLegacyComplianceRule: Deletes a compliance rule.

 Deletes the rule for all effective time.
 The rule will remain viewable at previous as at times, and as part of the results of compliance runs, but it  will no longer be considered in new compliance runs.
 This cannot be undone.

 ### Example
 ```java